 Binding mechanisms of organic amendments such as compost, biochar, and manure can lead to a decreased bioavailability of metals.
 Organic soils amendemnts are added to the soil in order to raise soil organic matter content, which is stable complexes between soil organic matter and metal ions, which leads to low mobility and low plant availability of these ions.
 Careful choice of fertilizers and amendments is also critical, as phosphate fertilizers and some municipal biosolids can have high levels of cadmium and other metals.
 Crop selection and rotation strategies also provide another method by which metal transfer from soil to food can be managed.
-Certain species of plants, dubbed hyperaccumulators, are capable of efficiently extracting metals from soil and have the potential to become phytoremediation plants on contaminated areas.
+Certain species of plants, dubbed hyperaccumulators, are capable of efficiently on contaminated areas.
 On the other hand, food production can be developed using low-accumulating cultivars to reduce metal content in harvested products.
 For instance, there is significant variation in arsenic uptake among rice varieties, providing some avenues for breeding programs to create lower-arsenic varieties.